-The Internet of Things is all around us, both enabling and enabled by Artificial Intelligence.
+Digital transformation is all around us, both enabling and enabled by Artificial Intelligence.
 It is rapidly changing the face of customer service, marginalizing the role of humans by the day.
 Does that mean that personal attention as we know it is doomed?
 The simple answer is no. To the contrary!

 We compare and buy stuff online, make payments with our thumb, and receive diagnoses on our watch.
 Not a single human being involved.
 And it won’t be long until self-repairing components and self-ordering refrigerators enter our daily lives.
-The potential of Artificial Intelligence is evident and much needed to manage costs, scalability and customer expectations.
+The potential of algorithms and Artificial Intelligence (AI) are evident and much needed to manage costs, scalability and customer expectations.
 It enables hyper fast, accurate and personalized service.
 But don’t confuse personalized with personal.
 There are plenty of situations in which AI simply cannot deliver what’s needed: sincere empathy.
 And these are often the moments that matter most.

 For consumers and businesses alike, AI powered interactions can be very useful and even preferred.
 Self-service with flawless instant results gives users a sense of autonomy and control.
 And personalized, even proactive services can make their lives easier.
 It brings them convenience that pays off in loyalty.
 In 2011, Gartner predicted that by 2020, 85% of customers will manage their relationship with businesses without interacting with a human.
 And by now, the possibilities are still advancing fast.
 We’ve seen some realistic avatars already from Soul Machines and Terre des Hommes , and this is only the beginning.